By Colleen Wheeler | Tuesday, February 15, 2011

 Share this article:

-Tags: Photoshop, Deke McClelland, Deke's Techniques, Blending, Textures
+Tags: Blending, Deke McClelland, Deke's Techniques, Photoshop, Textures

 You can change your email preferences at any time.
 We will never sell your email.
 More info